Multi-Agent-Neuroevolution/NeuroEvolutionTestbench/DevLogs/JacksonS.md

 worked on project proposal
 finished project presentation
 worked with baker on creating code to view neural network in real time

+# 2024-11-1
+worked with baker to get gui to minimum viable state running into issues reading from json and drawing neurons

+#2024-11-3
+began to work on backend code, and presentation worked with group members to design layout of simulation

+#2024-11-6
+worked with kai to complete more documentation

+**Spint 4**
+### 2024-11-12
+- Worked on the backend simulation and encountered an issue where simulation steps progressively took longer to execute.
+- Refactored older code to improve its efficiency and maintainability.
+- Collaborated with Colton to create a Flask API for communication between the frontend and backend.

+### 2024-11-14
+- Made progress in addressing the backend's slowness issues, but the simulation was still performing below acceptable speed.
+- Developed a debugging viewer function to better analyze and identify potential bottlenecks in the simulation process.

+### 2024-11-16
+- Expanded the functionality of individual agents by adding collision detection and response.
+- Refactored the object system to streamline interactions and improve modularity in the simulation codebase.

+### 2024-11-19
+- Resolved the issue with agents that was causing backend slowness, significantly improving performance.
+Simulation steps now execute in approximately 10ms.
+- Focused on updating documentation and planning the next steps for further improvements and features.